wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/implementation-recommendations/includes/6-directional-data.md

 DLP policies currently do not have a notion of directionality.
 But, this is something that we can implement by using the Power Platform Management connectors.
-In the following paragraphs we are going to walkthrough how we can accomplish directional data governance.
+In the following paragraphs, we are going to walk through how we can accomplish directional data governance.

 The first thing we need to do is to create a DLP policy, from the [Power Automate Admin center](https://admin.flow.microsoft.com/?azure-portal=true), that includes both the SharePoint and Twitter connectors in the Business data only